The Latest: Harris ad calls her 'fearless,' while Trump ad blasts her for border problems

 Meanwhile, Harris and her Democratic allies are emphasizing a new line of criticism against Republicans — branding Trump and his running mate, Ohio Sen. JD Vance, as "weird."

-Senate lawmakers are expected Tuesday to grill the acting director of the Secret Service about law enforcement lapses in the hours before the attempted assassination of Trump.
+Senate lawmakers also grilled the acting director of the Secret Service about law enforcement lapses in the hours before the attempted assassination of Trump.

 Follow the AP's Election-2024 coverage at: https://apnews.com/hub/election-2024.